jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 - y + 2 = -1/5(x - 2)
     - y + 2 = -1/5x + 2/5
         - y = -1/5x - 8/5

+# 4.64
+Find an equation of a line that contains the points  (−2,4) and (−2,−3).
+Write the equation in slope–intercept form.